Escorial Beatus

 Folio 12 recto of the Escorial Beatus, the great winepress of God.

 The Escorial Beatus (Escorial, Biblioteca Monasterio, Cod. & II.
 5) is a 10th-century illuminated manuscript of the Commentary on the Apocalypse by Beatus of Liébana.
 The manuscript was probably created at the monastery at San Millán de la Cogolla.
 There are 151 extant folios which measure 395mm by 225mm.
 The manuscript is illustrated with 52 surviving miniatures.
 Of the original illustrations within the commentary, twenty-seven of the original illustrations are left.
 Compared to other illuminated manuscripts, including other illuminated manuscripts at the time, the Escorial Beatus is slightly smaller in comparison.
-The Escorial Beatus is one of the most well-known illuminated manuscripts that make use of the Mozarabic style of art.
-This would later lead to influence other well known artistic styles, including styles like Romanesque and Carolingian.
+The Escorial Beatus is one of the most well-known illuminated manuscripts that makes use of the Mozarabic style of art.
+This would later lead to influencing other well known artistic styles, including styles like Romanesque and Carolingian.

 History

 The origins of the Escorial Beatus are most often linked to the site of San Millán de la Cogolla, based on sixteenth century records confirming at the very least, that it was in San Millán at that time.
 Most manuscripts at San Millán de la Cogolla would later be moved to the Real Academia de la Historia in the nineteenth century.
 However, Escorial Beatus was instead found in the library of the Escorial in the sixteenth century.